Filipino Chicken Adobo (Chicken Cooked in Soy Sauce and Vinegar)

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-- Combine soy sauce, white wine vinegar, water, garlic, bay leaves, sliced onion, black pepper, and Chipotle Chili Pepper (if using).
+- While chicken browns, combine soy sauce (preferably low sodium and gluten-free if needed), white wine vinegar, water, minced or crushed garlic, bay leaves, coarse black pepper, and Ground Chipotle Pepper (if using) to make the sauce

-- Then turn chicken over in the liquid and cook 10 minutes longer (or until the chicken is barely done.)
+- Then turn chicken over and cook covered for 10 minutes more, or until the chicken is cooked through.
+(For breasts I’d only simmer chicken about 4 minutes for second side.)

-- Serve chicken with the sauce spooned over.
+- Serve chicken with the reduced sauce spooned over and extra sauce on the side.

 Make it a Low-Carb Meal

-Filipino Chicken Adobo (Chicken Cooked in Soy Sauce and Vinegar)
+Filipino Chicken Adobo (Cooked in Soy Sauce and Vinegar)

 Ingredients